MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/migration/hockeyapp/faq.md

 Yes.
 If your HockeyApp coverage overlaps with your move to App Center, we’ll honor the remainder of your HockeyApp plan in App Center.

 **Will App Center be more expensive than HockeyApp?**<br>
-We expect that App Center will be more affordable than HockeyApp for the vast majority of customers, for the same level of functionality.
+We expect that App Center will be more affordable than HockeyApp for the vast majority of customers, for the same level of functionality.-->

-## Migration
+## Transition to App Center

 **When will my apps arrive in App Center?**<br>
-We are rolling out support for viewing HockeyApp apps inside App Center right now.
-Later this year, you will be able to fully transition your app into App Center.
-To get early access, please submit a request at supoort@hockeyapp.net.
+Starting in mid-November all HockeyApp apps and data have been synced with App Center.
+This allows you to explore new App Center features while still maintaining full control in HockeyApp.
+Login to App Center using your HockeyApp credentials to see your apps.

 **What if I want to continue using HockeyApp?**<br>
 You should!
-Adopt and use App Center at your own pace.
+Feel free to explore App Center at your own pace.

 **Do I need to change my SDK?**<br>
 Not yet.
-Continue to use your HockeySDK and we will push your crashes and analytics into App Center with no fuss.
+Continue to use your HockeySDK and we will push your crashes and analytics into App Center seamlessly.

 **Can I use some apps in HockeyApp and move others over to App Center?**<br>
 Yes.
 Feel free to use your apps in both HockeyApp and App Center simultaneously.

 **What happens to my HockeyApp data?**<br>
-Crashes and analytics from HockeySDK will be streamed to App Center.
-We will communicate additional migration options late in 2017.
+While your distribution history data will be synced to App Center, your crashes and analytics from the HockeySDK will be streamed to App Center.
+Note that Crash is currently in preview for HockeyApp apps and you will need to join the preview in App Center to start collecting crash data.
+We will communicate additional options starting in 2018.

 **I like a certain feature in HockeyApp.
 Does App Center have feature-parity with HockeyApp?**<br>
 Our goal is to have feature-parity with HockeyApp.
 [View our roadmap](~/general/roadmap.md) to keep track of this progress.

-**Is App Center ready for production apps?**<br>
+If you have a feature request that is not listed, share it with us using the round blue intercom button located in the lower right corner of all App Center pages.

-Not quite.
-App Center will exit Preview this fall, then it will be ready for production apps.
+**When will App Center be ready for me to migrate my apps completely off of HockeyApp?**<br>

-**When will all of the App Center services be generally available, fully supported, and backed by uptime guarantees in a service level agreement?**<br>
-We’re working on the specific timing, but currently we expect App Center to be generally available late in 2017.
+We're working on the specific timing, but currently we expect the option to fully migrate off of HockeyApp to App Center to be available in mid-2018.